czbiohub-sf/cerebra/docs/USAGE.md

 cerebra find-peptide-variants --processes 2 --cosmicdb /optional/path/to/cosmic/database --annotation /path/to/genome/annotation --genomefa /path/to/genome/fasta --report_coverage 1 --output /path/to/output/file /path/to/filtered/vcfs/*
 ```

-The `report_coverage` option will report counts for both variant and wildtype reads at all variant loci.
+`report_coverage` is a BOOLEAN option will report counts for both variant and wildtype reads at all variant loci.
-This is a BOOLEAN option that reports counts for both variant and wildtype reads at all variant loci
-(`--report_coverage 1` turns this option on, while `--report_coverage 0` turns it off).
+`--report_coverage 1` turns this option on, while `--report_coverage 0` turns it off.
 We reasoned that variants with a high degree of read support are less likely to be false positives.
 This option is designed to give the user more confidence in individual variant calls.